 It is, unfortunately, not uncommon for nursing home residents to suffer financial abuse without detection.
 Over time, a thief can unlawfully take a considerable amount of money from a nursing home resident – often assuming the resident’s identity in order to make large purchases.
 Financial nursing home abuse may take the shape of physically stealing cash, identity theft-related financial abuse, blackmail and various types of fraud.
 There is the potential for a thief to completely clean out bank accounts of savings that are needed to pay the cost of the very nursing home where the abuse is taking place.

 Nursing home abuse is a serious issue.
 Your loved one deserves compassionate representation from a nursing home abuse lawyer in Florida.
-Ligori & Sanders Attorneys at Law can offer you advice, guidance and representation if you wish to file a lawsuit related to any kind of nursing home abuse.
+Ligori & Ligori Attorneys at Law can offer you advice, guidance and representation if you wish to file a lawsuit related to any kind of nursing home abuse.
 We will always fight for justice on behalf of those who are most vulnerable in our communities.

 Posted on behalf of